x-square/analytics/23-10-psychology-ux.md

 ---
-title: "Psychology for better user experience"
+title: 'Psychology for better user experience'
-author: "Chiawei Wang"
+author: 'Chiawei Wang'
-date: "October 2023"
+date: 'October 2023'
 ---

 `This document introduces what psychology concepts can be applied for better user experience`